Maximal subgroups of a family of iterated monodromy groups: Introduction

-Since we are considering generalised Basilica groups $\bp_s(\mathcal{O}_m)$ for an arbitrary $s\ge 2$, the final stages of our proof differ from previously seen results; compare \cref{Theorem}{prop prodense}.
+Due to the different properties of the family $\mathfrak{K(v)}$, the final stages of our proof differ from previously seen results; compare \cref{Theorem}{prop prodense}.
 This is also the first time that maximal subgroups of a weakly branch, but not branch, group~$G$ have been considered for a group~$G$ with more than $2$ generators.

 It is interesting to note that there are currently no examples of finitely generated weakly branch, but not branch, groups with maximal subgroups of infinite index.
-There are only examples of finitely generated branch groups with maximal subgroups of infinite index; see \cite{Bondarenko} and \cite{FG}.
+There are only examples of finitely generated branch groups with maximal subgroups of infinite index; see \cite{Bondarenko,FG, KS}.
 It remains to be seen whether being a finitely generated weakly branch group with maximal subgroups of infinite index implies the group is branch.

 Furthermore, in all known examples of finitely generated weakly branch, but not branch, groups with maximal subgroups only of finite index, these groups have maximal subgroups that are not normal; compare Remark~\ref{rem:normal} and \cites{FT, DNT}.
 Therefore it is also natural to ask if there exists a finitely generated weakly branch, but not branch, group with all maximal subgroups of finite index and normal.